apache/seatunnel/docs/en/seatunnel-engine/logging.md

 ### SeaTunnel Log Configuration

-### Scheduled Deletion of Old Logs
+### Scheduled deletion of old logs

 SeaTunnel supports scheduled deletion of old log files to prevent disk space exhaustion.
-You can add the following configuration in the `log4j2.properties` file:
+You can add the following configuration in the `seatunnel.yml` file:

 ```yaml
     telemetry: